 The annual natural water level fluctuation of the Scott's Mill dam impoundment is on the order of three feet between typical low and high flows, but can be considerably more during significant flood events.
+(In the 1985 flood it was over 20 feet.)
 Because of the steepness of the shoreline on each side of the river, there is relatively little exposed shoreline.